Nadock/rileychase.net/README.md

 - AWS CloudFormation is linted with `cfn-lint`.

 All of these checks can be run locally with `task ci`.

-#### Temporary `cfn-lint` Workaround

-Currently `cfn-lint` is incompatible with Pydantic v2 (via a dependency of theirs).
-Until that is resolved, we can't install `cfn-lint` and Pydantic in the same Pipenv environment.
-To work around this for now, please install `cfn-lint` manually in a separate Python environment or rely on the pull request checks to run the Cloudformation linting.

 ### Deploys